codewithboateng/raz/README.md

 ## Usage
 1) Lobby
-- Create 1:1 room: click “CREATE 1:1 ROOM”.
+- Create 1:1 room: click “CREATE 1:1 ROOM” (secret auto-generated and embedded in link/query/fragment).
-- Create group room: enter a passcode and click “CREATE GROUP ROOM” (capacity 12).
+- Create group room: enter a passcode and click “CREATE GROUP ROOM” (capacity 12; passcode doubles as the encryption secret).
-- Join existing room: enter room id + passcode and click “JOIN ROOM”.
+- Join existing room: enter room id + passcode and click “JOIN ROOM” (passcode saved locally and appended to link/fragment).

 2) In-room
-- Share the room URL.
-For group rooms, others must supply the passcode on join.
+- Share the room URL; it includes the `#k=` (and passcode for group) so others can decrypt.
 - Timer is shared; when it hits 0, room redirects to destroyed state.
 - Only the creator can destroy a group room; either user can destroy a 1:1 room.
 - Messages display decrypted content; ciphertext is stored server-side.